bozeklab/DISK_paper_code/notes_comparison_other_methods.md

 --
 Author: France ROSE, February 2025

+## Overall strategy

+- For each dataset the different methods (Keypoint-Moseq, OptiPose, MarkerBasedImputation, DISK) are trained on the same data (training data without keypoints missing).
+- For MarkerBasedImputation, I had to reimplement the code as I could not run the codebase with old keras dependencies (see below).
+- For Keypoint-Moseq and Optipose, I used the original implementation.

+### Testing

+To compare the performance of MarkerBasedImputation and DISK.
+I generated short sequences (60 frames) and random gaps with the DISK testing script and save them in a csv file (DISK repo branch optipose).
+These sequences are then preprocessed for the MBI approach (centering, rotation, and z-scoring).
+To avoid leakage between the input sequences and the corresponding ground truth, the preprocessing is computed on the masked segments directly.

+The metrics (PCK, RMSE, MPJPE) are computed on original coordinates, as each method can have a different preprocessing and normalization technique.

+### Inference

+I also ran the methods on the real gaps in the data.
+Here metrics cannot be computed but imputed trajectories can be visualized.
+The preprocessing was also done according to the chosen method.

 ## MarkerBasedImputation

 - I based my re-implementation on the repo and the CAPTURE paper